UnkindPartition/tasty/README.md

 #### Runtime

-When using the standard console runner, the options can be passed through the command line.
+When using the standard console runner, the options can be passed on the command line or via environment variables.
 To see the available options, run your test suite with the `--help` flag.
 The output will look something like this (depending on which ingredients and providers the test suite uses):

 ```
 % ./test --help